 The potential effects on SSCs of internal flooding which may occur due to piping damage should be considered in the assessment.
 Flooding from limited sources is assumed to be bounded by the effect of the fire and explosion and existing pipe break flooding analyses.
 In the case of damage to systems that are supplied by large quantity sources (i.e., open loop systems drawing from lakes, rivers, oceans, cooling tower basins, etc.), the effect of a flood could be much more widespread.
 These effects should be evaluated as an overlay on the identified damage footprint (i.e., the assessment will look at the damage footprint with and without consideration of flooding from large sources).

 NEI 07-13 Treatment of Reactor Scram.
 The baseline assumption in the applicant’s evaluation will be successful reactor scram prior to damage.
-However, an assessment will be made of the potential for damage to prevent scram when reviewing damage footprints in areas with equipment essential to reactor scram.
+However, an assessment will be made of the potential for damage to prevent a scram when reviewing damage footprints in areas with equipment essential to reactor scram.
 For designs (some passive designs) where a scram MUST occur for decay heat removal systems to perform their fuel cooling function, both physical damage to equipment and damage to the control room, remote shutdown panel, egress pathways to the remote shutdown pathway and survivability of the operators should be considered.

 For active designs, it may be assumed that the loss of internal power distribution results in a scram unless physical damage prevents movement of the control rods.